Navigating Annual Increases: Texas Property Tax Laws Explained

 • Consider the potential tax impact before starting major improvements

-By understanding these property value protections, particularly the homestead exemption and its 10% cap, you can better predict and plan for your annual property tax obligations.
 While improvements may temporarily increase your tax burden beyond these protections, the long-term benefits of the homestead exemption often outweigh short-term tax impacts.
 Being strategic about when and how you make improvements can help you maximize these protections.

 Other Common Property Tax Exemptions in Texas

 While property value caps and the homestead exemption provide important protection, Texas offers several additional exemptions that can significantly reduce your tax burden.
+Here’s an overview of the most common:

 • Age 65 or Older: Offers an additional $10,000 exemption for school taxes and establishes a permanent tax ceiling for school taxes.